MicrosoftDocs/windowsserverdocs/EssentialsDocs/get-started/azure-site-recovery-services-integration.md

 ms.assetid: 262701a6-8a97-4c4e-bfbf-9f8007c308d6
 author: nnamuhcs
 ms.author: coreyp
+manager: dongill
 ---

 #Azure Site Recovery Services integration

 >Applies To: Windows Server 2016 Essentials

-Azure Site Recovery Services is a service offered by Microsoft Azure enabling real-time replication of your virtual machines (VM) to a backup vault in Azure.
+[Azure Site Recovery Services](https://azure.microsoft.com/en-us/documentation/services/site-recovery/) is a service offered by Microsoft Azure enabling real-time replication of your virtual machines (VM) to a backup vault in Azure.
 In the event that your server or site is down due to a hardware or other failure, you can fail-over to Azure where the VM image stored in your backup vault will be provisioned as a running VM in Azure.
-Combined with an Azure Virtual Network, in the event of a failover to Azure, client PCs that previously connected to the on-premises server will transparently connect to the server running in Azure.
+Combined with an Azure Virtual network, in the event of a failover to Azure, client PCs that previously connected to the on-premises server will transparently connect to the server running in Azure.

-Integrating Azure Site Recovery Services with Windows Server Essentials starts in the same manner as configuring [Azure Virtual Networking](azure-virtual-network-integration.md).
+Integrating Azure Site Recovery Services with Windows Server Essentials starts in the same manner as configuring [Azure Virtual networking](azure-virtual-network-integration.md).
 From the **Microsoft Cloud Services Integration** page in the dashboard, click **Integrate with Azure Site Recovery Services** to the right of the dashboard:

 ![A screenshot showing the Get Started tab on the Home page of the Windows Server Essentials dashboard.
 On the Get Started tab, the Services section has been selected, and the dashboard indicates under Microsoft Cloud Services Integration that Azure Recovery is currently disabled.](media/azure-site-recovery-1.PNG)

-As with Azure Virtual Network integration and Azure Backup integration, you must either log in to Azure with you existing Azure account, or create a new account:
+As with Azure Virtual network integration and Azure Backup integration, you must either log in to Azure with you existing Azure account, or create a new account:

 ![A screenshot showing the Sign In To Microsoft Azure page of the Enable Replication To Azure wizard.
 The Sign In button is displayed because the user has not yet signed into Microsoft Azure.](media/azure-site-recovery-2.PNG)